Business travel expense is the second-largest cost factor for a company. Hence, at some point, every company struggles to manage it.

 Companion expenses are all the costs incurred if the business travelers have a friend or a family member accompanying them during business travel.
-Employees cannot claim the amount they spend to make travel and stay arrangements for their companions.
+Employees cannot claim the amount they spend to make stay and travel arrangements for their companions.

-Here are some different ways to pay travel expenses to employees:
+Here are some different ways to pay business travel expenses to employees:

 Per diem (or per day) means a daily allowance that companies give to employees.
 The per diem policy defines how much employees can spend per day on food and lodging, while they travel for work.